Major Overview

 Following completion of Level 1 units, the major broadens into 3 main study areas: managing people and organisations; managing operations and business processes; and managing international business.
-(Noting the three main areas reflect the three core units that students must take one of).
+Students have a high degree of flexibility to select units across these 3 main study areas.
+Central to successful management is leading and strategy.
+Reflecting this all students must complete MGMT2302 Leadership and the Management majors capstone unit MGMT3347 Strategic Management.

 All students studying towards a Bachelor's Degree at UWA are required to Broaden their studies by completing a minimum of four units (24 points) of study outside their degree specific major.
 Broadening is your opportunity to explore other areas of interest, investigate new disciplines and knowledge paradigms and to shape your degree to suit your own aspirations and interests.
 Many of you will be able to undertake more than this minimum amount of broadening study and we encourage you to do so if this suits your aspirations.
 Over the next few months you will find here some broadening suggestions related to your degree-specific major.
 While we know that many students value guidance of this sort, these are only suggestions and students should not lose sight of the opportunity to explore that is afforded by your Broadening Choices.
 Advice can also be sought from your Allocated Student Advising Office.